Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Adiabatic (WKB) Approximation Method

-In this appendix we provide a detailed description of the adiabatic (WKB) expansion method following the literature~\cite{Zeldovich:1971mw,Ringwald:1987ui,Parker:1974qw,Winitzki:2005rw}.
-In order to give the renormalized vacuum field fluctuations we must solve Eq.~(\ref{eq:fufudsdhg}) with the suitable in-vacuum as follows
+In this appendix we introduce a detailed description of the adiabatic (WKB) approximation method following literature~\cite{Ringwald:1987ui,Parker:1974qw}.
+In order to give the renormalized vacuum field fluctuations we must solve Eq.~(\ref{eq:fufudsdhg}) with the suitable in-vacuum as follows,

 For simplicity we assume ${ z }_{ k }={ u }_{ k }+i{ v }_{ k }$, i.e ${ u }_{ k }={\rm Re}z_{k}$ and ${ v }_{ k }={\rm Im}z_{k}$.
 By using these relations we can rewrite Eq.~(\ref{eq:dsdgsdhg}) as folllows